akio-tomiya/Gaugefields.jl/docs/src/lcnn.md

 value, state = lux_model((U, workspace), lux_parameters, state)
 ~~~

-`ModelWorkspace(model, U)` preallocates every lattice-sized intermediate.
+`ModelWorkspace(model, U)` preallocates the lattice-sized intermediates for
-Use `forward_features!`, `forward_links!`, or pass the workspace to the model
+repeated evaluation and differentiation.
+The direct API also accepts this
-when repeatedly evaluating the same architecture.
+workspace through `forward_features!`, `forward_links!`, and model calls.

 ## Features and link smearing are different outputs